alphagov/govuk_publishing_components/docs/real-user-metrics.md

 The [icinga alert was originally added in this PR](https://github.com/alphagov/govuk-puppet/pull/11339), for reference.

+It's worth enabling your notifications for this repo in case the icinga alert fails.

 ### Getting the new code

-You will need to download the new script from [the SpeedCurve github repo](https://github.com/SpeedCurve-Metrics/lux.js).
-It's worth turning on notifications for this repo in case the icinga alert fails.

-The script is written in TypeScript so you will first need to `npm install` and `npm run build` to create a JavaScript version of the file (see repo README for details).

-### Updating

-To update `lux-reporter.js`, you'll need to clone [the lux.js source code](https://github.com/SpeedCurve-Metrics/lux.js) to your local machine.
-Run `npm install` and `npm run build` in that repo to create a `dist/lux.js` file.
+Follow the steps below.
 You can also build the version of `lux.js` that's currently on GOV.UK by using the source code on their [releases page](https://github.com/SpeedCurve-Metrics/lux.js/releases/).
 You can then use this to run a diff check of our version against the new version.
 If the changes are small enough, you could decide to just manually copy and paste the changed lines to our `lux-reporter.js` file as a simple way to update LUX.

-If the changes between versions are large enough, you can copy and paste all the code in the new version of `lux.js` into our `lux-reporter.js`.
-You will then need to update the code to include the variables mentioned below.
-Try to format the file as well, so that indenting differences don't make reviewing difficult.

-Instructions for how to update are in our copy of the file.
-In summary:
+- locally clone the lux.js repo from [the SpeedCurve github repo](https://github.com/SpeedCurve-Metrics/lux.js)
+- inside the local copy, run `npm install && npm run build` to create a JavaScript version of the file (see repo README for details)
+- open the generated file `dist/lux.js`
+- open the current file [lux-reporter.js](https://github.com/alphagov/govuk_publishing_components/blob/main/app/assets/javascripts/govuk_publishing_components/vendor/lux/lux-reporter.js)
+- copy the changes across, see below for what needs to be preserved (might be easiest to make a new file, copy the generated code into it, then update with the relevant bits from the current file, before overwriting it)
+- fix the indenting to match the current file (to minimise changes when reviewing)

-- `LUX.customerid` and `LUX.samplerate` are the things we need to set (copy them from the current version)
+Make sure the new code has the following things from the current file:

+- the comment at the top
+- the comment at the end
-- `LUX.customerid` has to be inside the `LUX = (function () {` declaration
+- the 'settings' and their associated comment, which comes immediately after the line `LUX = (function () {` (includes `LUX.customerid` and `LUX.samplerate`)
 - update the `getCustomerId` function to simply return the customerid, see [this PR for related information](https://github.com/alphagov/govuk_publishing_components/pull/3592)
-- Preserve the comments we have written - there's one at the top of our file, and one next to the `LUX = (function () {` declaration

 ### Testing